great-expectations/great_expectations/CONTRIBUTING.md

 #### Data

-The `data` parameter defines a dataframe of sample data to apply Expectations against.
-The dataframe is defined as a dictionary of lists, with keys containing column names and values containing lists of data entries.
+The `data` parameter defines a DataFrame of sample data to apply Expectations against.
+The DataFrame is defined as a dictionary of lists, with keys containing column names and values containing lists of data entries.
 All lists within a dataset must have the same length.
 For example:

 ````console
 "data" : {